Code-Institute-Submissions/Vepp1-cinemary/README.md

 ## Frontend Libraries

   ### React
-    - Create reusable components, infinite scroll and build a lighweight application, aiming for the best user experience.
+    - Create reusable components, infinite scroll, and build a lightweight application, aiming for the best user experience.

   ### React Bootstrap.
-    - Build a responsive website and choose between a collection of syntax for template design.
+    - Build a responsive website and choose between a collection of syntax to deliver the best template design.

   ### FontAwesome
     - Icon library and toolkit, to customize frontend.